 Entitlement to Annual Leave

 All Full-time and Part-time Employees shall be allowed four (4) weeks’ annual leave on full pay in respect of each twelve (12) months’ service with the Employer.
+Paid annual leave may be taken for a period agreed between an employee and his or her employer.
+The employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.

 Additional week’s leave